Blazam-App/docs.blazam.org/docsource/update/auto.md

 ## How?
 To configure automatic updates, go to `Configure` -> `Settings` -> `Update` and enable auto updates.

 You can then choose a time of day to perform the update.
-The default value is 2:00 local server time.
+The default value is 2:00 AM local server time.
 Choose a time with minimal user activity to avoid disruptions.

 When an update is released, Blazam will schedule a self update at the configured time.